 Screen Tenants the Right Way

-Before placing an ad on a rental listing, it’d be important to familiarize yourself with Fair Housing Act.
+Before placing an ad on a rental listing, it’d be important to familiarize yourself with the fair housing law.
 This is because there are certain things you can and can’t say and do during the tenant screening process.

 The following are examples of questions that North Carolina landlords must steer clear of: